 Pre-Angkor temples, abandoned early on by the Khmer and now engulfed by the gigantic walls of the West Baray, suggest that their design was meant to keep out floods from the nearby Tonle Sap.
 Some scholars believe that the twin Barays were probably sacred models of the celestial Sea of Milk from which life itself was churned by the union of gods and demons, a scene famously depicted in Angkor Wat's stone galleries.

-After lunch, drive along the top of the Baray's wall and stop briefly at the ruins of Amarintapura, swallowed by the towering embankment (this is the only temple at Angkor where you will start at the top and work your way down).
-The ruins are in sad disrepair and much of the temple is buried, but a gigantic "stone yoni" hints at the size of the phallic linga that once stood atop the temple's upper chapel.
+Drive along the top of the Baray's wall and stop briefly at the ruins of Amarintapura. swallowed by the towering embankment (this is the only temple at Angkor where you will start at the top and work your way down).
+The ruins are in sad disrepair and much of the temple is buried, but a gigantic stone yoni that suggests the massive size of the linga that once stood atop the temple's upper chapel.

 Another few kilometers will bring you to the center of the Baray's south wall where an American engineering effort created a water gate to provide irrigation to the countryside.

 Board a boat and chug off for a 20 minute ride to the very center of the ancient lake, to a sacred island shrine at the very center of the cosmos, The West Mebon is a haunting, windswept place that would have been a holy pilgrimage for kings and viewed from afar by commoners.

 A stupendous fragment of a colossal, multi-armed reclining Vishnu statue was unearthed from the lotus ponds here.
 Now in the National Museum in Phnom Penh, it must have originally been the singular golden vision in all of bejeweled Angkor.